MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Mahin.md

 ## The Erosion of Design Intent
 When a single API serves two masters, the original design intent of the product often gets diluted.
 A feature designed to be a quick, one-tap action on mobile might be forced to follow a complex, multi-step validation logic built for the web’s administrative portal.
 This mismatch results in "uncanny valley" user experiences, where the app feels like a website crammed into a phone, and the website feels like an oversized mobile interface, losing the native soul of both platforms.

+## The Real-Time Synchronization Gap
+Managing state consistency across devices becomes a logistical nightmare without a dedicated abstraction layer.
+If a user changes their password on the web portal, the mobile app needs to be notified immediately to re-authenticate, yet the backend is often too generic to handle these platform-specific triggers efficiently.
+Without specialized "push" logic for each environment, the user is left in a state of digital limbo, seeing outdated information on one device while the other reflects the truth.

 ## The Defensive QA Culture
 Quality Assurance transforms from a proactive hunt for bugs into a defensive marathon.
 Every time the backend team pushes a "minor" fix for a web-specific edge case, the mobile QA team must perform a full regression suite to ensure no collateral damage occurred.
 This massive testing overhead creates a bottleneck that slows down the entire release train, leading to a culture where teams are incentivized to ship fewer updates because the "cost of testing" is simply too high.